 A comparison of the Mer de Glace length curve with the one of the Unterer Grindelwaldgletscher (Zumbühl, 1980; Zumbühl et al., 1983) yields an astonishing simultaneity between the glaciers, despite the different settings in the western and central Alps.
-Small differences occur around 1850 (19th century maximum of the Unterer Grindelwaldgletscher) as well as between 1650 and 1750 (generally greater extension of the Mer de Glace with more variability).
+Small differences occur around 1855 (19th century maximum of the Unterer Grindelwaldgletscher) as well as between 1650 and 1750 (generally greater extension of the Mer de Glace with more variability).

-A non-linear statistical glacier model was successfully applied to the Mer de Glace.
-Even though the relationship between glacier length and climate parameters is not easy to determine, it was possible to make clear statements concerning glacier reaction to climate variables.
 In order to further confirm the knowledge gained, it would be interesting to consider more Alpine glaciers, and also to extend the comparison by studying LIA glacier fluctuations in other parts of the world.